 Debunking the claim of sudden death of future Social Security.

-For printable pdf file, click here.
+For printable pdf file, click here

-By Ralph Hiesey Revised March 2024.
+By Ralph Hiesey Revised April 2025.

 Reference for this essay: From “Social Security Trust Fund Cash Flows and Reserves” from the Social Security Administration website.
 A very detailed, long, thorough and close to unintelligible description of the SS accounting process.
 In the first paragraph of their reference it says: ” Although some observers view the trust fund reserves and interest income as accounting fictions, a careful tracing of the cash flows reveals that the reserves and their interest earnings are, for all practical purposes, as real as those of any bank account.”
-That is true!!–but they don’t explain very clearly what “true bank account” means–which I hope this site will make more clear.
+That statement is true–but they don’t explain very clearly what “true bank account” means–which I hope this site will make more clear.
 When you “save” money in a bank, they don’t leave it in a vault; the bank loans it to someone else to spend, to make interest money for the bank.
 Later, when you want it back they give it back with interest, from some of the small amount of cash they happen to keep as their “reserves” just in case someone wants it right away.
 Social security works similarly.

-This describes with some precision exactly how Social Security accounting works, and why a lot of worries about Social Security’s future are overblown.
+This essay describes with some precision exactly how Social Security accounting works, and why a lot of worries about Social Security’s future are overblown.
 For this kind of funding, it is mistaken to believe there will be a future date upon which we suddenly run out of money.

-In an economy suppose that in 2023 half the people decide to not work (temporarily take a one year retirement) in 2025.
-Assume GDP for this economy in 2023 is $20T.
-In order to afford to do this the future retirees plan to work in 2024 twice as hard so they can save $10T to pay for their short term retirement they’re planning in 2025.
-The total GDP in 2024 is therefore $20T + $10T = $30T.
-They put $10T in a lock box to use in 2025.
+Here’s a fantasy example which illustrates the problem of collecting a large amount of money and putting it into a lockbox for later use.
+In an economy suppose that in 2023 half the people decide take a one year retirement in 2025.
+In 2023 the total GDP was $20T.
+To prepare for this they plan to work twice as hard in 2024 to put $10T in a lockbox to pay for their short term retirement they’re planning for in 2025.
+The total GDP in 2024 is $30T: $20T for stuff used in 2024 plus $10T for savings to put in a lock box to use in 2025.
 Everyone is very happy, especially the Republicans who know they are being responsible by prudently saving the money they will need for their retirement.

-Or maybe not so happy after all: In 2024 $30T of goods were produced to provide that year’s $20T consumption plus $10T saving for the following year.
-But only $20T was available to pay for goods/services in 2024. $30T worth of goods/services were produced while $10T was placed in a lockbox.
-So only $20T of goods/services were consumed.
+The 2024 surprise just before retirement Or maybe not so happy after all: In 2024 $30T of goods were produced to provide that year’s $20T consumption plus $10T savings for retirees the following year.
+But only $20T of goods/services were consumed.
 Lots of goods piled up in inventory.
 Lots of food rotted.
 Service providers couldn’t get enough customers, because 33% of the money they expected in pay went into a lockbox instead of their pay.
-This stuff could have been really helpful in 2025, but it was all produced too soon.
 Unhappy people.
 Deflation was rampant.

+Then 2025 had an opposite surprise when they tried to retire.
 Half the work force retires.
 They open the lockbox to get their $10T to distribute it.
-To their dismay the entire GDP production was now only $10T, because only half as many were working, but demand for goods and services was $20T, of which $10T was from workers and $10T from saved money of retirees.
-Now there are people demanding $20T of goods/services, but only $10T of goods/services were produced.
-Instead of a surfeit of goods the year before, now a terrible shortage.
+To their dismay the entire GDP production was now only $10T, because only half as many were working.
+Now people are demanding $20T of goods/services, $10T for those working and $10T for retirees.
+But only $10T of goods/services were produced.
+If only they had all that extra stuff last year they made but didn’t need.
 Prices double because of lack of supply.
 People again very unhappy.
 Inflation was rampant.

 That didn’t work out too well; but if only one person decided to do this, everything would have been (almost completely) fine.
 Suppose in 2023 only ONE family decided to temporarily retire (for a year) in 2025.
 In 2024 they would save the relatively small money amount, $80K for themselves needed in 2025, and put this in a lockbox, which would have only a very slight effect on the economy—though it still would have the effect that $80K worth of goods/services would not be sold—somewhere that much would be left unsold in inventory in an economy of $20T.
 Then they could retire in 2025 and spend their money, which would hardly be noticed—except that there would be a little more demand for that year than was produced.
 Maybe prices would go up by .00001% as a result.
 No one would notice this tiny inflation.
 This shows that for very few people, it could make sense to save money in this way for retirement.
 But if the number were large, there would be lack of economic demand in the year it was saved, and lack of supply in the year it was needed for retirement.